dacarrenopr/devops-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: "User Story"
-description: "Template for user stories in the project"
+about: "Template for user stories in the project"
 title: "[User Story] Title Here"
 labels: ["user story"]
 assignees: []